npomfret/ui-research/02-surfaces.md

 **Why:** A frosted card instantly communicates elevation and interaction priority.
 Glassmorphism creates visual hierarchy through transparency and blur—foreground elements feel physically "above" the background.
 But restraint is critical: if everything is glass, nothing stands out.

+> Want to push beyond the baseline recipes here?
+See [`glassmorphism-research.md`](./glassmorphism-research.md) for supplemental experiments (scroll-reactive blur, cursor-driven auroras, visionOS-inspired depth) and inspiration sources.

 **How:**
 ```css
 .glass-panel {